Poorvinfi/Demo/README.md

 # Demo
-This is me learning handling Git, I'll try and do all the trials here.
+My learning repo, all the practice stuff lie here:)
-All the models practices, data preprocessing, keggle learnings.
+All the models practices, data preprocessing, keggle learnings and those ML-ful nights.
 Admin: Poorvi <3